 There is lots of choice in Courmayeur.

-- Hotel Bouton d’Or This one is at the higher end of the price spectrum.
-It’s very nice.
+- Hotel Bouton d’Or – This one is at the higher end of the price spectrum.
+It’s very nice with a great location.

 - I booked the Rifugio Bonatti early because there isn’t much else in the way of choice so you need a room here.
 Ph: 01 65 86 97 23